Pyr-000/YetAnotherStableDiffusion/README.md

 - `discord_bot.py` contains an example of a discord bot script, which imports functions from `generate.py` to perform both image-to-image and text-to-image generation.
 This example bot is not recommended for use outside of trusted, private servers in channels marked as NSFW.
 - Outputs flagged as potentially NSFW will be sent as spoilers, however, this will likely not make them exempt from any content filters or rules.
 - This script uses two threads, one for the discord bot itself, and one for running StableDiffusion.
 They communicate via queues of pending and completed tasks.
-- Some basic settings (saving outputs to disk, precision, devices, command prefix) can be set using global variables at the top of the script.
+- Some basic settings (saving outputs to disk, precision, devices, command prefix) can be set using global variables at the top of the script:
+  - `SAVE_OUTPUTS_TO_DISK` can be set to `False` if outputs generated through bot commands should not be saved on the device running the bot.
+  - `DEFAULT_HALF_PRECISION` can be set to `False` if the fp32 version of the UNET should be used
+  - `IO_DEVICE` can be set to `"cuda"` if running in a less memory optimized (slightly faster) configuration is desired.
+  - `RUN_ALL_IMAGES_INDIVIDUAL` can be set to `True` to default to running batch items in sequence.
+Otherwise, the automatic failover should trigger in response to oversized batches.
 - Available commands are specified via discord `slash commands`.
 The pre-existing commands serve as a starting point for creating optimal commands for your use-case.
 - The bot utilizes the automatic switching to image-to-image present in `generate.py`.
 When a valid image attachment is present, it be utilized as the input for image-to-image.
 - In case of an error, the bot should respond with an error message, and should continue to function.